dippersauce/Batch-Install-Basics/README.md

 # Bash Batch Install Basics

 An example bash script to install all your essential basics on a fresh Ubuntu install.
-Useful for rapidly setting up a LAMP stack on a VM or server, or installing all your essentials on a new machine.
+Useful for rapidly setting up a VM or server, or installing all your essentials on a new machine.

 First open the ```installs.sh``` file in a text editor, take a look at the array of apps, you can add or edit the list according to your needs.